 The Company's global beverage can business continues to be a major strategic focus for organic growth.
 For several years, global industry demand for beverage cans has been growing and this is expected to continue in the coming years.
-While emerging markets such as Southeast Asia and Mexico have experienced higher growth rates due to rising per capita incomes and accompanying increases in beverage consumption, the more mature economies in Europe and North America have also seen market expansion.
-Beverage cans are the world's most sustainable and recycled beverage packaging and continue to gain market share in carbonated soft drinks, sparkling waters, energy drinks, nutritional beverages, teas, coffees, craft beers, cocktails and wines.
-One of the Company's key initiatives to drive brand differentiation has been to increase its ability to offer a number of different can sizes.
+After many years of relatively flat volumes, beverage can growth in North America has accelerated mainly due to the outsized portion of new beverage products being introduced in cans versus other packaging formats.
+In addition, markets such as Brazil, Europe and Southeast Asia have also experienced higher volumes and market expansion.
+Beverage cans are the world's most sustainable and recycled beverage packaging and continue to gain market share in new beverage product launches.
+The Company continues to drive brand differentiation by increasing its ability to offer multiple product sizes.